DIY Possum Control Trap

 Buy a trap that is designed to catch possums

-Most local farm supply stores sell a number of different possum traps.
-The best ones are those that will not kill the animal and are built measuring around 12 X 12 inches by 30 inches.
-If it’s a wire or cage type trap make sure that the spaces between these do not exceed more than 2.5 inches or the animal will escape.
+The best way to capture an animals is with a live trap.
+These humane traps will not kill the animal.
+A good size trap for possum is about 12 X 12 inches by 30 inches.
+If it’s a wire or cage type trap make sure the spaces between the wire do not exceed more than 2.5 inches or the animal will escape.
 The other thing you need to make sure of when purchasing a trap is that it should have a slanted door which makes it easy to enter but impossible to exit.

 Set your trap in a location most frequented by possums

-Where you set your trap will vary depending on what part of your property is most visited.
-Generally speaking any place near the dumpster, or your attic works best.
-If you are placing it in the attic then it should be in the center of the location but only if you have seen possums in this specific area.
-If it’s the attic porch make sure it’s placed right under the porch close to the edge.
-If you’re going to place the trap in your home’s crawlspace then put it under the home.
-If you have chickens and you’ve seen a possum near them then place your trap there with some food in it to attract them.
+Where you place your trap will vary depending on what part of your property the possum mostly visits.
+Generally speaking, any site near the dumpster or in your attic works best.
+If you are placing it in the attic, then it should be in the center of the location but only if you have seen possums in this particular area.
+You’re could also set the trap in your home’s crawlspace, under the home.
+If you have chickens and you’ve seen a possum near them, then place your trap there with some food in it to attract them.

 Baiting the trap

 Possums will eat nearly any type of food and so almost any kind of bait should work.
 However, experts recommend that people should use marshmallows, pet food, leftovers, tuna, and fruit because they simply love the smell of these.
 Make sure that the bait is placed right near the door of the trap.
 Then a bit more at the end of the trap so that he or she goes in for more.